Atheerr/udacity-fsnd-proj06/README.md

 #### Create WSGI Conf Files
 .
 Create catalog.wsgi file in /var/www/catalog.
-The OAUTH_INSECURE_TRANSPORT variable is needed by Flask-Dance for authorization with SSL.
+The OAUTH_INSECURE_TRANSPORT variable is needed by Flask-Dance for authorization without SSL.
 Note: this is done only for testing; a production application should have a proper SSL certificate installed.
 ```
 # flask-dance
 import os